annaselh/scriptlog/README.md

-Our internally PHP Content Management System.
+Scriptlog is our PHP blogging system.
 We're refactoring our legacy blog code to improve readability and clean code.
+We always use scriptlog for our clients that need simple lite blog that run on their personal or company website.